 Note: this is not a checklist (this is informational only) – do not try to complete all the items on this list before turning in your application and/or making an appointment with Student Health.
 You will have plenty of time to complete these after.

 - Submit the $40.00 Nuclear Medicine Program application fee.
 Check or Money Order should be made out to University of Missouri.
 Do not send cash via mail.
-We are unable to accept either charge cards or Student Charge.
+We are unable to accept Mizzou Student Charge.
+Credit or debit cards will need to use the payment form (coming soon) or come to the office during business hours.

 - Complete 8 hours of observation.
 Take the Observation Form with you and make sure the supervising technologist signs the form upon completion.
 You can scan the form and attach with your application materials or deliver to the committee.